herobd/dessurt/README.md

 If you resume training from a snapshot with different shaped weight tensors (or extra or missing weight tensors) the base_trainer will cut and paste weights to make things work (with random initialization for new weights).
 This is particularly useful in defining new tokens (no problem) or resizing the input image (if it's smaller you may not even need to fine-tune).

-### qa_eval.py

-For evaluating Dessurt on datasets other than FUNSD and NAF.
-It takes many of the same arguments as new_eval.py, but also requires the (different) '-d' argument specifying the dataset (so you can easily evaluate a model on dataset it wasn't trained on).
-However, this has no drawing capabilities (hence the '-d' is different).

-Usage: `python qa_eval.py -c CHECKPOINT.pth -d DATASETNAME [-g GPU#]  [-T (do test set)] [-a THINGSTOADD]

 ### run.py